bakdata/ci-templates/actions/generate-changelog/README.md

 # Generate Changelog

 This action will allow for the automatic generation of a changelog.
 The changelog template needs to be configured using a `changelog-config.json`.
-Depending on whether there is other documentation besides the GitHub changelog or not, one or two `Changelog` files will be updated.
+This action will then create a changelog for the new release and update the changelog file in your repository.

 ## Dependencies